apache/pekko-grpc/docs/src/main/paradox/server/walkthrough.md

 @@@

-A complete main program that starts an Akka HTTP server with the `GreeterService` looks like this:
+A complete main program that starts a Pekko HTTP server with the `GreeterService` looks like this:

 Scala
 :  @@snip [GreeterServiceImpl.scala](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/GreeterServer.scala) { #full-server }